Jeff Stein (author): Biography

 In addition to his SpyTalk work, Stein continues to write op-ed pieces and book reviews for The New York Times and The Washington Post.
-Through the years, he has also written for a wide range of other publications, including Esquire, Vanity Fair, GQ, Playboy, The New Republic, The Nation and The Christian Science Monitor.
+He has also written for other publications, including Esquire, Vanity Fair, GQ, Playboy, The New Republic, The Nation and The Christian Science Monitor.
 He also appears on CBS, CNN, MSNBC, NPR and BBC, among others, to comment on U.S. national security issues.

 Personal life

 Stein resides in Northwest Washington, DC, in a restored Victorian era farmhouse.
 He is a member of both the Association of Former Intelligence Officers and Investigative Reporters and Editors.